Bru Luccas Sizzles In Red Bikini That Leaves Little To The Imagination

 The brunette model wore her hair down in loose waves, and she sported a red bandana tied around her head to hold her hair away from her face.

-She accessorized with a thin matching bracelets around her wrists.
+She accessorized with thin matching bracelets around her wrists.

 The image was cropped just below Bru’s hips.
-She appeared to be outside with a building blurred in the background behind her.
+She appeared to be outside with a building blurred in the background.
 Part of a bush with pink blooms was off to one side of the frame.

 Bru faced the camera, giving her fans a nice look at her tight body.
 She had a serious expression on her face as she held a pair of binoculars up to her eyes.
 Her seemingly flawless bronze skin looked dewy from sweat as she posed under the warm light of the sun.
-The pose showed off her hourglass shape and chiseled abs as well a her ample chest and curvy hips.
+The pose showed off her hourglass shape and chiseled abs as well as her ample chest and curvy hips.
 Her shapely shoulders and arms were also on display.

 The model kept the caption short and simple, leaving a flame and pizza slice emoji.

 The update was wildly popular among her 3.6 million followers.
-In fact, more than 54,000 of them hit the heart button within an hour of her sharing it to her account.
+In fact, more than 54,000 of them hit the heart button within an hour of sharing it to her account.

 Dozens of Bru’s admirers took some time to dole out compliments.